declantyson/schnell/README.md

 ## Changelog

+_13/01/17_

+- Change the default recipe to be ES6 compatible
+- Keep old recipe as "legacy"

 _21/12/16_

-- Added canvas game recipe§
+- Added canvas game recipe

 _08/12/16_